-Z Force (also known as the Services Reconnaissance Department (SRD) is a secret Australian Special Forces specialist reconnaissance and sabotage unit during World War II.
+Z Special Force – also known as the Services Reconnaissance Department (SRD) – was a secret Australian Special Forces reconnaissance and sabotage unit during World War II.
+It was made up of volunteers from all branches of the Allied Forces and was commanded directly by General Douglas Macarthur.

-The force is deployed to recover the passengers of a downed Allied plane – including the Minister of War – in the Japanese occupied Dutch East Indies with the help of an underground Chinese resistance movement.
+The events depicted in the film are an honest and unflinching account of the type of operation carried out by the unit during World Warr II with the force deployed to recover the passengers of a downed Allied plane – including the Minister of War – in the Japanese occupied Dutch East Indies with the help of an underground Chinese resistance movement.

 The movie – filmed in Taiwan and originally titled Zedmen – performed badly at the box office in Australia.